vdel/demo_celery/README.md

 ## Install Redis on the public machine

-If this machine is running Window, it may be simpler to use Docker
+If the machine is running Window, it may then be simpler to use the first option with Docker:

 ### With Docker